DR P7 Mix

 DR P7 Mix was one of DR's digital radio stations in Denmark.
 It launched on 6 June 2011 as the third of five new digital-only stations.
-As of September 2019, she has been slated for closure.
+On September 2019, the station was slated for closure.

 History

 In November 2010, DR announced it would significantly lower the number of digital radio stations in its line-up from 23 to between 10-12.
 The new line-up of digital stations were announced in January 2011.
 In the new line-up, DR Hit and DR Soft were to be replaced by P7 Mix which unlike the former channels would have presenters.

 On 1 October 2017 P7 Mix became available on DAB+ radio when a nationwide switch-over took place.